splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

    - Select :strong:`Service` to associate the span tag with services.
 This means the value of the span tag might change across services in a given trace.
 Specify ``All Services`` to index the span tag for every service.
 Select specific services to index the span tag for only those services.

-     (Optional) If your span tag is indexed at the service level, you can also use it as a custom dimension in Monitoring MetricSets.
+     .. note:: (Optional) If your span tag is indexed at the service level, you can also use it as a custom dimension in Monitoring MetricSets.
 See :ref:`cmms` for instructions.

    - Select :strong:`Global` to associate the span tag with traces.
 This means the value of the span tag is the same for all services in a given trace.